jamesqquick/vercel-ship-ppr-workshop/README.md

 }
 ```

 Let's explore a slightly different version of this that will lead to a pretty interesting performance issue.
 Instead of manually checking if `streamable` is a promise, we can use `Promise.resolve` to convert it to a promise if it isn't one already.
-This will allow us to use the same logic for both synchronous and asynchronous data without having to check if it's a promise or not.
+Seemingly, this solution is a tiny bit simpler.
 Update the `useStreamable` function like so:

 ```tsx
 export function useStreamable<T>(streamable: Streamable<T>): T {